zyr1on/CVector.h/API.md

 vector_push_back_args(vec, ...)              -> Appends multiple values at once. (void, prints error on fail). vector_insert(vec, position, value)          -> Inserts elements at a specific position in the vector vector_insert_range(vec, pos, arr, count)    -> Inserts a range of elements vector_insert_args(vec, pos, first, ...)     -> Inserts one or more elements at the specified position in the vector.

 int vector_at(vec, index)                    -> Returns the element at index.
-Bounds-checked in debug mode (macro, element type). int vector_size(vec)                         -> Returns number of elements in the vector (macro, size_t). int vector_capacity(vec)                     -> Returns current allocated capacity (macro, size_t). int vector_empty(vec)                        -> Returns 1 if vector is empty, 0 otherwise (macro, int).
+Bounds-checked (macro, element type). int vector_size(vec)                         -> Returns number of elements in the vector (macro, size_t). int vector_capacity(vec)                     -> Returns current allocated capacity (macro, size_t). int vector_empty(vec)                        -> Returns 1 if vector is empty, 0 otherwise (macro, int).